Error messages in Managed Service for PostgreSQL

 ERROR: cannot execute INSERT in a read-only transaction

-Such errors may occur after master failover when you are connected to a read-only replica.
+Such errors can occur after master failover if you connected to a read-only replica.

 You can prevent these errors in one of the following ways: